Product

 PR-1807 Guidance: Consent to Serve (Wisconsin)

-The PR-1807 Consent to Serve form is used when an individual agrees to serve as a personal representative or special administrator for an estate in Wisconsin, consenting to the duties and jurisdiction of the court during the probate process.
+The PR-1807 Consent to Serve form is used when an individual agrees to serve as a personal representative or special administrator for a deceased person's estate in Wisconsin.
 Jump to guide on filling it out.

 Don't settle for the empty PDF.